 • The skills marketplace is still the biggest risk.
 One in five skills on ClawHub was malicious as of March 2026.
 DefenseClaw's skill scanner is the first real answer to that problem.
 When it matures, it will matter.

 Running OpenClaw or thinking about deploying AI agents for your business?
 I help companies set up secure, production-ready AI agent platforms with the right architecture from the start.
-Let’s talk about what makes sense for your situation.
+Connect on LinkedIn.